carrot69/keep-presence/README.md

 This program **moves the mouse** or presses a key when it detects that you are **away** from your computer.

-It does nothing if you are using your computer, making it useful for **tricking your machine into thinking you are still working**.
+It does nothing if you are using your computer, making it useful for **tricking your machine into thinking you are still using it**.

 <a href="https://snapcraft.io/keep-presence" target="_blank">
   <img alt="Get it from the Snap Store"